MrMicrowaveOven/AlgorithmsCurriculum/README.md

   * Finish all reviews by 3pm, so reviewees have time to ask you any follow-up questions after the review.

 SF & NY:
+* Keep working on application materials and JS games.
 * Start your Job Search Roadmap: a list of companies you'll apply to
   * Add 15 companies per day until you find a job
   * Copy [this template][roadmap-template]